-Repeat all the step until you get the phenol with pH of 7.0 to 7.5.
-From the second cycle onward use 0.1M Tris instead of O.5M Tris..
+Repeat all the steps until you get the phenol with a pH of 7.0 to 7.5.
+From the second cycle onward use 0.1M Tris instead of O.5M Tris.

 After completion of phenol equilibration, collect phenol in a red amber bottle and add a pinch of 0.2% W/V beta-mercaptoethanol.

-During phenol preparation wear gloves and eye protection, don’t expose phenol in sunlight.
-Phenol is volatile and can burn the skin, so handle it carefully.
+During phenol preparation wear gloves and an eye protector, don’t expose phenol to sunlight.
+Phenol is volatile and can burn your skin, so handle it carefully.

-Preparation of phenol is an important step in DNA extraction, if you prepared phenol well, you will get a good result.
-After the phenol preparation, we have to prepare the solution of phenol: chloroform: isoamyl alcohol.
+The preparation of phenol is an important step in DNA extraction, if you prepared phenol well, you will get good results.
+Soon after, we need to prepare a solution of phenol: chloroform: isoamyl alcohol.

 The concentration of chloroform and isoamyl alcohol is as important as phenol.
-The phenol can be used in combination of chloroform and isoamyl alcohol in three different steps,
+The phenol can be used in combination with chloroform and isoamyl alcohol in three different steps,

 - In the next step use phenol: chloroform: isoamyl alcohol (25: 24:1)